 How to Enable Portrait Mode in iOS 10.1 on iPhone 7 Plus

-- Make sure to update your iPhone to iOS 10.1.
+- Make sure to update your iPhone to iOS 10.1 or later.

 - First up, you need to enable the Portrait mode in the stock Camera app.